Pedrouro/Notes/Python/Conteudos/EstruturasCondicionais.md

 ## elif

-O elif é a contração do else if no python, que utilizamos para testar uma condição apenas se a anterior for false
+O elif é a contração do else if no python, que utilizamos para testar uma condição apenas se a anterior for false.

 ## if ternário